Say what you mean.

 And even after that, books diverge as they approach the reader, going to hardcover, paperback, e-readers, screen readers for the visually impaired—and who can say what other medium?
 Books no longer die.
 They can be expected to live long lives and in many forms.
 Who knows on what devices or in what formats books will be read in years to come?

 Here’s the thing: All those manually bolded, italicized, and embiggened words?
-They won’t necessarily survive through the transmogrification from existence to existence.
-Simple visually-defined clues to meaning can get lost in the process.
+They won’t necessarily survive through the transmogrification from one existence to the next.
+Those simple visually-defined clues can lose their intended meaning in the process.

 No longer can books get away with saying what they mean.
 They also need to, in their very structure, indicate how they mean it.